SBN

 Clear fraud reporting procedures complete the security picture.
 When fraud is detected, every employee should know exactly how to report it and what information to collect.
 Quick reporting can help law enforcement track down fraud rings and prevent further losses.

 Gift card fraud prevention requires sophisticated technology that can adapt as quickly as the fraudsters.
-DataDome’s approach focuses on stopping fraud in real-time while making sure that genuine buyers can still easily buy and use gift cards.
+DataDome’s approach focuses on stopping fraud in real time while ensuring genuine buyers can still easily buy and use gift cards.

-At the core of that sits advanced bot protection.
-When fraudsters use automated scripts to test thousands of gift card numbers or drain card balances, DataDome instantly recognizes and blocks these automated attacks.
-Unlike basic bot protection that only looks at obvious signals, DataDome analyzes hundreds of parameters to spot even sophisticated bots that try to mimic human behavior.
+At the core of that sits advanced protection against bad bots and malicious AI agents.
+When fraudsters use automated scripts to test thousands of gift card numbers or drain card balances, DataDome instantly recognizes and blocks these automated attacks at the edge.
+Unlike basic bot protection, DataDome analyzes hundreds of signals to spot even sophisticated bots that try to mimic human behavior.

 Real-time behavioral analysis adds another layer of protection.
 DataDome monitors how users interact with gift card systems, looking for patterns that indicate fraud.
 For example, a genuine customer might check their gift card balance once or twice, while a fraudster’s automated script might check hundreds of card numbers in minutes.
 DataDome spots these suspicious patterns instantly and stops the fraudulent activity before cards can be drained.